CloudBindle/youxia/README.md

     java -jar youxia-reaper/target/youxia-reaper-*-jar-with-dependencies.jar --list

 Note, if you want to run both the Reaper and the Generator, you will probably want to put them sequentially in a script run from your crontab so that the Deployer completes execution before the Reaper runs.
 It is actually possible for the Reaper to reap an instance that the Deployer is still deploying.

+Append the parameter --openstack to reap OpenStack instances

 ##### Generator